• Free shipping on all orders

 Final Thoughts

 This homemade electrolyte recipe is a true gem.
 It’s quick to make and contains easily accessible ingredients.
-This solution can help keep your cat hydrated over the summer season as a supplement to their diet.
+This solution can keep your cat hydrated over the summer season as a supplement to their diet.
 It can also act as a quick response to a dire situation.
-Still, we must reiterate that signs of dehydration should be met with immediate vet advice!
+Still, we must reiterate that signs of dehydration should be addressed with immediate vet advice!

 Featured Image Credit: Nils Jacobi, Shutterstock